-In accordance with Rhode Island General Laws § 27-18-64, preventive and primary services for a dependent child who is certified by the Rhode Island Department of Human Services (DHS) as eligible for early intervention services are covered in full.
-Early intervention services must be provided by a licensed provider designated by DHS as an "early intervention provider" and who works in early intervention programs approved by HEALTH.
+In accordance with Rhode Island General Laws § 27-18-64, preventive and primary services for a dependent child who is certified by the Executive Office of Health and Human Services (EOHHS) as eligible for early intervention services are covered in full.
+Early intervention services must be provided by a licensed provider designated by EOHHSas an "early intervention provider" and who works in early intervention programs approved by Executive Office of Health and Human Services.